 • running up and down hills once or twice a week

-You can also strengthen your legs by using strength training machines, but you should do leg presses or knee and hip extensions only on the same days that you run fast.
+You can also strengthen your legs by using strength training machines, but I do not recommend this because that markedly increases risk for injuring yourself.
+Of course, you can usually safely use strength training machines on your upper body and core.
+If runners still think they should do resistance exercises with their legs, they should do leg presses or knee and hip extensions only on the same days that they run fast.
 You cannot do strength training on recovery days because it will delay healing of your muscle fibers that were damaged from the previous day’s intense running.
 Most runners are better off not using strength machines on their legs because running very fast damages muscles and so does using strength machines.
 The combined load of running fast and using machines increases your risk for major injuries.

 If you are a regular runner, realize that you can become stronger and faster, and gain more health benefits, if you try to pick up the pace during some of your runs.
 However, this can increase your chances of injuries.
 You can help to protect yourself from injuries by: